Calabar High School: History

 At the beginning of the 1900s, there were few high schools to educate the sons of the working class and the rising middle class.
-In September 1912, the Revs.
-Ernest Price and David Davidson—Principal and Tutor, respectively, of Calabar Theological College, founded Calabar High School under the joint sponsorship of the Baptist Missionary Society of London and the Jamaica Baptist Union.
+In September 1912, the Revds.
+Ernest Price and David Davies — Principal and Tutor, respectively, of Calabar Theological College, founded Calabar High School under the joint sponsorship of the Baptist Missionary Society of London and the Jamaica Baptist Union.

 The high school opened 12 September 1912, with 26 boys; the foundation was laid in the Christian tradition.
 Rev. Price was the first headmaster.
 Within a year enrollment had reached 80 and the school had received government recognition.
 An early benefactor was Elizabeth Purscell, who in 1919 bequeathed the adjoining property on Studley Park Road in trust for the school.
-The school offered boarding facilities on nearby premises —the Hostel— to facilitate boys attending from outside the Corporate Area of Kingston.
+The school offered boarding facilities on nearby premises —the Hostel— to accommodate boys attending from outside the Corporate Area of Kingston.